dgaydukov/cert-ocpjp11/files/ocpjp11.md

 }
 ```
 There are 2 types of polymorphism:
 * compile-time polymorphism - this is method overloading, when methods have the same name, but different arguments.
 So we can call them, and java knows in compile time what method we are calling, based on arguments.
-Although there is argument, that there is no strict compile-time polymorphism in java, such meethod overloading we can count as compile-time polymorphism.
+Although there is argument, that there is no strict compile-time polymorphism in java, such method overloading we can count as compile-time polymorphism.
 * runtime polymorphism - this is classical polymorphism where we pass reference.
 The problem is that on compile time, java can't know what reference would be passed.
 If both classes A & B, implements interface X, and we pass X as param, java can't know what implementation would be used, becasue we can change it dynamically during execution.
 That's why we can say that java supports both:
 * compile-time polymorphism - when we overload methods